pypsa-meets-earth/pypsa-earth/doc/installation.rst

      Java HotSpot(TM) 64-Bit Server VM (build 25.341-b10, mixed mode)

 .. note::
-   ``Snakemake``, which is one of the major dependencies, will be automatically installed in the environment pypsa-africa, thereby there is no need to install it manually.
+   ``Snakemake``, which is one of the major dependencies, will be automatically installed in the environment pypsa-earth, thereby there is no need to install it manually.
-   The snakemake included in the conda environment pypsa-africa installed with the above-mentioned procedure can be executed with the following procedure:
+   The snakemake included in the conda environment pypsa-earth installed with the above-mentioned procedure can be executed with the following procedure:

    .. code: bash

-     .../pypsa-africa % .../pypsa-africa % conda activate pypsa-africa
+     .../pypsa-earth % .../pypsa-earth % conda activate pypsa-earth

-     .../pypsa-africa % snakemake < any command here >
+     .../pypsa-earth % snakemake < any command here >

 Download data